PreIPO Corp. Resumes its Strategic Trajectory Post-SEC Settlement

 The monetization of the PreIPO brand is derived from monetizing three key business Integrants: global licensing, subscriptions, and fintech solutions.
 Global licensing is Integrant I, targeted and segmented jurisdictionally and through free trade zones.
 In contrast, in Integrant II, the initial subscription services are in the final stages of development, with more to follow.
 Concomitantly, Integrant III consists of fintech solutions that are integrated throughout the entire technology stack.

-“PreIPO is much more than a descriptive term; it is a globally recognized fintech brand with enormous capital formation potential, as it were, which is the culminating result of the indefatigable dedication and relentless commitment of and by the shareholders and stakeholders who share a common vision and belief in the PreIPO brand,” according to David Grzan, CEO.
+“PreIPO is much more than a descriptive term; it is a globally recognized fintech brand with an enormous capacity to facilitate the democratization of the capital formation process efficiently.
+This is the inexorable result of the indefatigable dedication by and relentless commitment of its shareholders and stakeholders who share a common vision and belief in the potential of the PreIPO brand,” says David Grzan, CEO of PreIPO Corp.

-Over the next five years, the contractual revenue through licensing established under the PreIPO brand tops $100M.
+Over the next five years, the contractual baseline revenue derived from licensing established thus far under the PreIPO brand tops $100M.
 In addition, several additional PreIPO licensing agreements are expected to be granted during the remaining course of 2024.
 PreIPO branded subscription revenue is also expected to be progressively monetized in 2024 as the technology stack is incrementally developed through a combination of proprietary and curated fintech solutions.

 The PreIPO brand is considering several capital-sourcing options to scale its business, including equity, debt, the potential for an Initial Coin Offering, and a concerted search for a reputable strategic partner.
 Furthermore, an expeditionary task force has been assembled to pursue the possibility of a publicly traded stock exchange to list the PreIPO brand in one form or another.

-Withal, several M&A transactions and joint venture partnerships have been identified to execute the strategic positioning of the PreIPO brand.
+Withal, several M&A transactions and joint venture partnerships have been identified to execute the PreIPO brand's strategic positioning comprehensively.
 They are being cultivated to augment the value proposition of the PreIPO licensing model, including the integration of certain subscription services, which have been slated for 2024, along with the development and integration of proprietary fintech solutions.

 About the PreIPO Brand